Evaluative thinking in the school planning process

 - is an iterative and fluid process that allows you to come back and refine aspects of your earlier thinking at any point

 - has been developed as part of an ongoing partnership between Principals School Leadership, High Performance and the Evaluation Capacity Building team to support schools in a consistent, transparent way.

-For advice on school planning, contact a PSL or your Director.
+For advice on school planning, contact a Principal, School Leadership (PSL) or your Director.